New to CalBEM’s Working Groups? Explore some quick context or join a group.

 Group 2 focuses on enhancing resources for the energy modeling community of technical users and agencies, including enhancing shared resources, developing robust methods and documentation for compliance with codes, incentives, and state programs, and prioritizing the most educational items.

-Co-chairs: Erik Kolderup (Kolderup Consulting) and Brian Selby (Selby Energy, Inc.)
+Co-chairs: Erik Kolderup (Kolderup Consulting) and Nick Brown (Build Smart Group)

 Key Sub-topics: